boegel/easybuild-wiki/GPGPU-apps-notes-NVIDIA.md

-The notes below show how to build selected applications with CUDA support enabled, and were provided by Adam De Coninck (NVIDIA Corporation).
+The notes below show how to build selected applications with CUDA support enabled, and were provided by Adam DeConinck (NVIDIA Corporation).

 ### GROMACS